Published on

 The roots of the Traditional Arts Apprenticeship Program are reflected in the ten archival photos on exhibition.

-Images were pulled from the Missouri Folk Arts Program Records, 1982-2012 (C4035) Collection at the State Historical Society of Missouri.
+Images were pulled from Missouri Folk Arts Program Records, 1982-2012 (C4035) at the State Historical Society of Missouri.
+These inaugural teams’ applications have been digitized, thanks to support from the National Endowment for the Arts, and the applications are linked below in each entry.

 Row One